-On the day I met her for the first time, I heard her screams before I got to see her.
+On the day I met her for the first time, I had heard her screams before I actually saw her.
 She kept saying “Noooo!
 Noooo!” with a shrill voice that reverberated throughout the waiting area, just outside the clinic where I see pediatric neurosurgery patients on Saturdays.
 She contorted her body into grotesque curves and flailed her arms and legs in all directions with as much resistance as a four year old could muster, her family overwrought as they attempted to restrain her.
 There’s no need for that, I gestured to them, and I stayed a full meter away from my patient.
 Her eyes were fierce but they were filled with tears, and only after seeing both my hands held up did she stop, abruptly lying motionless like a rechargeable toy whose batteries had run out.
 The sobbing, however, persisted.
 Any other circumstance, she would have been dismissed by passersby as a spoiled brat.
 I knew that above all, she was just scared to see the doctor.
 Me.
 It was clear I would not be able to perform a neurologic examination that morning.

 Ofelia had a brain tumor the size of a golf ball.
 Two months earlier she almost died when the tumor completely occluded the flow of her cerebrospinal fluid; the resulting acute rise in pressure inside her head caused her to stop breathing for a full minute.
 If it weren’t for emergency surgery to drain the excess brain fluid, her life would have ended that day.
 Luckily, she regained consciousness, and so after two days her attending neurosurgeon decided to convert the tube sticking out of her head into a more permanent diversion, a ventriculoperitoneal (VP) shunt.
 She was discharged fully awake, in time to celebrate her birthday, and not a month later, she was back to singing “Let It Go,” channeling Elsa as if all she had was a bout of viral tonsillitis.